HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_compose_to_use_oidc.md

 This topic provides the steps to enable an OpenID Connect (OIDC) identity provider (for example, Google, Facebook) to authenticate a user to HCL Digital Experience (DX) Compose.
 In this scenario, the user does not log in to DX Compose, but to an OIDC identity provider.

 !!!note "Limitation"
-    Currently, the user authentication to DX Compose through an external identity provider must reside in the DX Compose user registry, generally an LDAP server.
-These steps do not support transient users (for example, users not in the registry) at this time.
+    Currently, the user authenticated to DX Compose through an external identity provider must reside in the DX Compose user registry, generally an LDAP server.
+These steps do not support transient users (that is, users not in the registry) at this time.

 ## Prerequisites